Chemical Dependency Counseling

 Suggested Plan of Study

-After graduating from DCC with an AA in Chemical Addiction Studies, the graduate will need to submit an application for License Addiction Counseling (LAC) to the State of Montana.
-Once the state has received and approved this, the graduate can then start obtaining their 1,000 hours of supervised work experience in a state-licensed substance abuse program.
-After the hours are completed, the individual then submits proof of hours and their completed LAC application to the state.
-Once the state approves the work experience and acknowledges that the individual has met all the state requirements, they can schedule a time to take the LAC exam at an approved testing center.
-Once they pass their exam, they will receive notice from the State of Montana and officially become Licensed Addiction Counselors.
+After graduating from DCC with an AA in Chemical Dependency Counseling, the graduate will need to find placement at a state licensed substance abuse program and secure a supervisor.
+Then, they will submit an LAC Candidate application to the State of Montana.
+Once the state has received and approved this application along with the supervisor, the graduate can start working toward earning their 1,000 hours of work experience.
+After the hours are completed, the individual will submit proof of hours and their LAC application to the state.
+Once the state approves the application, hours worked, and acknowledged that the individual has met all requirements, the student can schedule a time to take the NCC Level I or II exam at an approved testing center.
+Once they pass their exam, they will receive notice from the State of Montana that they are officially a Licensed Addiction Counselor.

 *Image courtesy of Urine Drug Test HQ.